89luca89/distrobox/docs/usage/distrobox-create.md

 	distrobox create --image ubuntu:latest --name test --unshare-netns

+Create a container with isolated home directory (host home is not mounted):

+	distrobox create --image ubuntu:latest --name test --unshare-home

-Create a more isolated container, where only the $HOME, basic sockets and host's FS (in /run/host) is shared:
+Create a more isolated container, where only basic sockets and host's FS (in /run/host) is shared:

 	distrobox create --name unshared-test --unshare-all